 Enroll/waive CU student medical insurance: Full-time students are automatically enrolled in the basic level of the plan, but may upgrade their coverage to the comprehensive level or request a waiver.
 Part-time students are encouraged to enroll in the plan, but are not required to do so.
 Please click here for more information.
 To request a waiver of automatic enrollment in the basic level of the Columbia Student Medical Insurance Plan, new incoming students must submit a waiver request (June 13 for part-time students beginning in August, September 30 for Fall enrollment, and February 1 for Spring enrollment) and provide documentation of alternate coverage under a comparable insurance plan.

 Student Account Statement: Review your Student Account Statement online.
 Please be sure that you have paid your bill to avoid the $150 late payment charge.
 Once the statement is available, an alert will be sent to your Columbia e-mail address.
-The payment deadline for the Summer is June 13, 2013 and for the Fall is September 13, 2013.
+The payment deadline for the Summer is early June and for the Fall is early September.

 Direct Deposit: Sign up for Direct Deposit through Student Services Online (SSOL) to have scholarship and financial aid refunds deposited directly into your bank account.